 Are you looking to earn some money using your aerial imagery?
-You can easily become an aerial stock video creator by simply recycling the sensation shots that you have already captured.
+You can easily become one of the best aerial stock video creators by simply recycling the sensation shots that you have already captured.

 DroneBase, a drone networking site, recently released tons of 4K Ultra High Definition (UHD) aerial videos to license on Shutterstock’s Footage Collection.
 You will be getting $15 for one of your video.

 How does it work then?

 If you are member of the DroneBase’s Pilot Network, you can upload your 4K UHD video clip via the DroneBase Pilot application.

 If the video clip is accepted, the videos will appear for sale on Shutterstock, a royalty-free stock photo, picture and video site.
 The rejected videos will be accompanied by swift, constructive feedback on what can be done to improve their quality.

 The question that springs to one’s mind is the amount of money that can be made with the help of these stock photographs.